Member of Parliament (MP)

 Religious Moral and Philosophical Studies - RMPS

-There are no set qualifications to enter this role.
-However, you'd need excellent communication skills and an understanding of the issues that matter to your constituents.
+There are no set qualifications to get into this career.
+But you must have excellent communication skills and an understanding of the issues that matter to your constituents.

-Entry is very competitive and you'd need to be nominated by your party to stand in an election.
+Entry is very competitive and you'll need to be nominated by your party to stand in an election.
 You could also stand as an independent candidate.
-You'd then need to be elected by the area you represent.
+You'll then need to be elected by the area you represent.

-Before being selected to stand for election you would normally need long experience of working for a political party, either paid or unpaid.
+Before being selected to stand for election, you'll normally need paid or unpaid experience of working for a political party.

-To be eligible to vote in elections for the parliament you are standing for
+You must be eligible to vote in elections for the parliament you're standing for.

 Find the right course for you